 - Consumerism of Mobile Computing Post-iPhone: The iPhone marked a turning point in the acceleration of IT consumerism.
 Smartphones proved so much more powerful than work phones that they sparked the Bring Your Own Device (BYOD) era.
 Implementing BYOD programs was almost like an allergic reaction from IT departments as enterprises tried to maintain control.
 Despite efforts to resist, consumerism once again invaded IT.

-When you see how the consumerism of IT has sped up over the last few decades, you can start to think about trend is continuing today.
+When you see how the consumerism of technology has sped up over the last few decades, you can start to think about trend is continuing today.
 The “bring your own software” movement is the next wave as SaaS platforms become increasingly accessible to anyone in an organization.

 The Shadow IT challenges that the SaaS shift has created are indicative of a CIO’s real problem—overblown bureaucracy is causing slow transformation that can become crushing to even the most-established companies.